Key Issues to Consider When Divorcing Over 50

-The number of people divorcing after 50 has doubled in the past 20 years.
-There’s even a term for it now: gray divorce.
+The number of people divorcing after 50 has doubled since 1990, according to the National Center for Health Statistics and U.S. Census Bureau..There’s even a term for it now: gray divorce.
 To quote a Psychology Today article:

-"Gray divorce" is the term used to refer to those who divorce after age fifty.…Some researchers call it a divorce revolution.
+"'Gray divorce' is the term used to refer to those who divorce after age fifty.…Some researchers call it a divorce revolution.
 And the numbers are growing while divorce rates of other age groups is falling.”

 The Legal Aspect

 Divorce is a legal process and therefore necessitates the need for lawyerly input.
 Many avenues are available for seeking legal advice, but doing so doesn’t mean you have to go to battle.
 For example, could you both use one attorney to mediate your settlement, with a subsequent review by outside attorneys?
 Taking the time to understand your legal needs and the complexities of your situation allows you to pay only for the advice you need.